-Section 66.
+Section 67.
 Appeal.
-Appeal from final decisions of the Commission shall be to the proper courts in accordance with the Rules of Court or as may be prescribed by law.
+Appeal from decisions of the Commission shall be to the proper courts in accordance with the Rules of Court or as may be prescribed by law.

-Section 67.
+Section 68.
 Period for Compliance.
-Any natural or juridical person or other body involved in the processing of personal data shall comply with the personal data processing principles and standards of privacy and security already laid out in the Data Privacy Act.
+Any natural or juridical person or other body involved in the processing of personal data shall comply with the personal data processing principles and standards already laid out in the Data Privacy Act.

-Personal information controllers and Personal Information processors shall register to the Commission their data processing systems or automated processing operations subject to notification, within one (1) year after the effectivity of these Rules.
-Any subsequent issuance of the Commission including those that implement specific standards for data portability, encryption, or other security measures shall provide the period for its compliance.
+Personal information controllers and Personal Information processors shall be given one year from the effectivity of these rules to register their data processing systems or notify their automatic processing operations to the Commission.
+Any subsequent issuance of the Commission including those that implement specific standards for data portability, secure encryption, or other security measures shall provide the period for its compliance.

-For a period of one (1) year from the effectivity of these Rules, a personal information controller and/or processor may apply for extension of time to comply with the issuances of the Commission, but only for good cause shown, and subject to the discretion of the Commission.
+For a period of one year from the effectivity of these Rules, a personal information controller and/or processor may apply for extension of time to comply with the issuances of the Commission, but only for good cause shown, and subject to the discretion of the Commission.